ubco-cmps/data301_course/notes/setup/install_ds_stack_mac.md

 `conda` will show you the packages that will be downloaded, and you can press enter to proceed with the installation.

+## Tree

+"Tree is a recursive directory listing program that produces a depth indented listing of files."
+This is very useful to explore your directory and file structure to figure out which files are where.

+You can install the `tree` package using this command:

+`conda install -c conda-forge tree`

 ## Test JupyterLab

 To test that your JupyterLab installation is functional, open a new Terminal window.